jaskevs/recraft/README.md

 ## Documentation
 - High-level overview: `docs/context/overview.md`
-- Migration guidance for the Directus schema and content: `backend/MIGRATION.md`
+- Directus migration & schema workflow: `backend/MIGRATION.md`

-Feel free to remove or tailor any of these docs to match your team’s workflow once you settle on a long-term deployment target.
+Feel free to tailor these docs to match your team's workflow once you settle on a long-term deployment target.